 - Do you have any questions?

 Everybody can talk about doing a job.
 But not everyone can really do it.
-That is why interviewers started to apply some practical exercises in an interview for administrative assistants.
-For example, they give you a computer and let you to retype a formatted document from a paper into MS Word, just to see if you can really work with the program and how quickly you type and work with the computer.
-This is a tricky thing, especially if they asked you before how would you rate your skills with this office program.
-If you give yourself 10 for skills with Office and then can not work with it so well in practice, they will start to doubt your trustworthiness and your chances to get hired would be lost….
+That is why interviewers started to apply practical exercises in an interview.
+For example, they sit you in front of a computer and let you to retype something in MS Word (with formatting).
+It helps them to see if you can really work with the program and how quickly you type-write.
+This is a tricky challenge, especially if they asked you to rate your skills with the program before.
+If you gave yourself 10, but did not work with the program that well in practice, they would doubt your trustworthiness and your chances to get hired would be lost….
 So be careful about what you say and do.

 To be honest, one can hardly prepare for an IQ test in advance.
 Either you have good intelligence, or not.
-But on the other hand, a very high IQ is not desired when we speak about job applicants for administrative positions.
-Employers look for assistants with IQ within 100-115 points range.
-Better score than this is just too much for an assistant and such a person will easily get bored in their job.
-So, there is no need to be worried to much.
-If you are reading this text and understand the advice we are giving you, your IQ should be above 100, and you should do good in a test.
+But on the other hand, a very high IQ is not desired for administrative positions.
+Employers look for candidates with IQ within 100-115 range.
+Better than that is just too much for an assistant and such a person will easily get bored in their job.
+So, there is no need to be worried.
+If you are reading this text and understand the advice, your IQ is above hundred and you should succeed in an IQ test.

-Personality test is a different story.
-One can for sure prepare for it in advance, understanding what an employer expects from him and answering the questions according to it.
-I suggest you to look for some tests on the internet and practice it prior to your interview.
+It is a different story with a personality test.
+One can prepare for it in advance, understanding what an employer expects from him and answering the questions according to that.
+However, it’s not super easy and some advanced training is needed to do it well.

-Personal preferences can play a huge role on decision making, especially if there are no tests in an interview.
+Personal preferences can play a huge role, especially if there are no tests in your interview.
 Just think about it.
-Most applicants for this job have the same profile and experience.
-Taking into account the fact that there are many applicants and at least some of them give quite good answers to the questions, it is not easy to choose just one winner.
-That is the time when personal preferences come into place.
+Most applicants have the same profile and experience.
+Taking into account that there are many applicants and at least some of them give quite good answers to the questions, it is not easy to choose just one winner.
+That is the time when personal preferences decide.

-Interviewers need to feel good with you.
-That should be your primary aim.
 If they feel good with you, they will want to hire you, in order to spend more time with you in the job, being your colleagues.
 It’s an art to sell yourself in an interview and just very few people can do it.

-First of all, be humble and show respect.
-Nobody likes “Mr. Important” in the interview.
-Secondly, smile and listen carefully.
-Let them to lead the discussion.
-After all, they are interviewers and you are a candidate, not contrariwise.
-And if you get a chance, do not hesitate to compliment them for a good quality of interview process or for anything else that comes to your mind.
+Everything starts with things such as being humble and showing respect.
+Nobody likes “Mr. Important” in an interview.
+You should not hesitate to compliment them for a good quality of interview process or for anything else that comes to your mind.
 We all like honest compliments…